maxims94/get-your-solboard/README.md

 Note that I tried to do that with Solana Pay, but couldn't find a way to transfer the public key of the customer early enough to the frontend.

-Ultimately I realized that **I was trying to force a technology onto a problem that it was not supposed to solve** -- and changed it!
+Ultimately I realized that **I was trying to force a technology onto a problem that it was not supposed to solve** -- and changed my approach!

 As a reminder: How does Solana Pay work?
 The server posts a link to an endpoint in the form of a QR code.
 The user scans it with their wallet.
 The wallet sends a POST request to the server with the pubkey of the user.
 The server then responds with a personalized transaction.